WikiEducationFoundation/wikidata-diff-analyzer/README.md

 ## Usage
 The main method of this gem is `WikidataDiffAnalyzer.analyze`, which receives an array of revision IDs and provides a comprehensive analysis of the differences among them.

 **The input should be an array of integers**.
 Only the valid revision ids containing wikidata-item revisions and having a parent revision will be analyzed.
-Other revision ids (such as invalid revision IDs, revision IDs having no parent id/ deleted parent id, and revision ids having revisions of wikitext or lexeme) will be returned as not-analyzed in this version.
+Other revision ids (such as invalid revision IDs, revision IDs having no parent id/ deleted parent IDs, and revision ids having revisions of wikitext or lexeme) will be returned as not-analyzed in this version.

-You can look at the HTML version of the difference between the edits with their parent revision below:
+Let's look at an example with some real revision ids - You can look at the HTML version of the difference between the edits with their parent revision below:
 - 0 (does not exist)
 - [123](https://www.wikidata.org/w/index.php?&diff=123) (No parent revision, is not analyzed)